DanielCreggOrganization/w8-lab-encapsulation-sofiaplyak/README.md

 5. [Business Logic Methods](#5-business-logic-methods)

 ## Lab Setup
-Create a package called `ie.atu.encapsulation`.
-Create a `Main` class inside this package.
-Place all the below classes from the DIY sections into this package.
+1. Create a package called `ie.atu.encapsulation`
+2. Create a `Main` class inside this package
+3. Create a `main` method inside this Main class
+4. Place all the below classes from the DIY sections into this package.

 ## 1. Basic Data Hiding